andrewjamesbibby/Sentinel-API-Documentation/README.md

 ## Dates

-All dates returned in any responses are given in ISO 8601 format.
+All dates returned in any responses are in Coordinated Universal Time (UTC) and shown in ISO 8601 format.

+## Tools

+When using the API you may find it useful to test using Postman.
+Postman is some useful software which will assist you in making the requests detailed in this documentation.
+It can be downloaded from [https://www.getpostman.com/](https://www.getpostman.com/).
+All raw requests and responses can be seen through the Postman console and will speed up your development time and can be useful if support is required.

 ## Support